Life Is Good (song): Background and music video

 In late December 2019, Future and Drake were spotted in Atlanta, Georgia, filming a music video in a McDonald's location, leading to the belief that the two had a forthcoming collaboration.
 The shoot included recording artists such as 21 Savage, Mike Will Made-It, Lil Yachty and Big Bank.
 Word of the video spread when media personality DJ Akademiks posted the casting call for the video.
 Future had previously posted a snippet of what the duo were working on in his Instagram story.

 The song and music video, directed by Julien Christian Lutz (Director X) were released at midnight on January 10.
 The music video depicts Future and Drake as men with ordinary jobs, including fast food workers, mechanics, IT workers, off-brand Apple Store employees, garbage men, chefs, aspiring rappers, and assistant directors.

-The video on YouTube has reached over 2 billion views as of March 2023.
+As of April 2025, the music video has amassed a total of 2.2 billion views on YouTube.